nuxeo/doc.nuxeo.com-content/src/nxdoc/rest-api/command-endpoint.md

 ```

-This operation will return the document content specified by the "`value`" parameter.
+This operation will return the document content specified by the `value` parameter.

 ### Example 2 - Invoking An Operation Taking a Blob as Input

-Here is an example on invoking `Blob.Attach` operation on a document given by its path ("`/default-domain/workspaces/myws/file`" in our example).
+Here is an example on invoking `Blob.Attach` operation on a document given by its path (`/default-domain/workspaces/myws/file` in our example).

 ```
 POST /nuxeo/site/automation/Blob.Attach HTTP/1.1